Beyond Good Intentions: Confronting Racial Discrimination through Solidarity

 We invite you to contact us to become involved in the work of our Union.

 If you have a human rights-related question related to your employer, please contact your Bargaining Unit Human Rights and Equity Representative or your Bargaining Unit President for further advice and support.

-- Pam Mancuso, Vice-President, Region 1 (Human Rights and Equity portfolio)
+- Dawn Armstrong, Vice-President, Region 1 (Human Rights and Equity portfolio)